dremio-hub/dremio-sqllite-connector/README.md

 3. Take the SQLite JDBC driver from (https://github.com/xerial/sqlite-jdbc) and put in in the \dremio\jars\3rdparty folder
 4. Restart Dremio

+## Adding a SQLite Source in Dremio

-To add SQLite as a source in Dremio, enter a name and the SQLite database file to connect to.
-The latter can be found by running the command '.databases' in SQLite which will show a list of all databases in the current connection, for example '/home/sqlite/test.db'.
+To add SQLite as a source in Dremio enter a name and the SQLite database file to connect to in the 'New SQLite Source' window.
+The database can be found by running the command '.databases' in SQLite which will show a list of all databases in the current connection, for example '/home/sqlite/test.db'.